dhruv-dhaduk/cpp/README.md

-# C++ Project setup
+# C++ Project template

 > [!WARNING]
-> This setup only works for UNIX like systems.
+> This template only works for UNIX like systems.
 If you are using Windows, you can use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

 ### Structure of the project
 - `src/` folder contains all `.cpp` source files.